SvOlli/sorbus/doc/native.md

 - base address + 2: set mid counter, write resets watchdog when running
 - base address + 3: set high counter, stars watchdog, reset when running
 - read on any address shows watchdog active
+- triggered watchdog handled similar to trap ($DF01)
 - todo(?): can be triggered by number of nmis or irqs
-- triggered watchdog dumps as much as useful
-  - current bus state
-  - RAM contents
-  - configuration of internals like timer, etc.

 Internal Drive ($DF70-$DF77)